 Information Governance is the activities and technologies that organizations employ to maximize the value of their information while minimizing associated risks and costs.

 – Information Governance Initiative (IGI)

-A good Information Governance strategy employs document control, best practices for content organization and understanding context of the files and documents within and across an organization’s varied data environments.
+A good Information Governance strategy employs file, content and document controls which are best-in-class solutions and practices for data organization and understanding within and across an organization’s varied data environments.

-IG is full knowledge of content, with defensible practices that define:
+IG means full knowledge of all data, with defensible practices that define:

-- Where each piece of content is located
+- Where each piece of data is located

-- How each piece of content is handled
+- How each piece of data is handled

 A reliable IG program is critical for enterprises of all sizes

 Knowing what you have, where it is and what to do with it allows organizations to: